-From being used only once in a while to becoming an unavoidable part of our everyday life, screenshots have covered a long way and received a huge boost in its importance and functionality.
+From being used only once in a while to becoming an unavoidable part of our everyday life, website screenshots and screenshot APIs have covered a long way and received a huge boost in their importance and functionality.

-Whether it’s memes, conversations, reminders or any other situations, having those fingers ready to snap a screenshot has become a routine, and whether we are ready to admit or not, we became dependent on this beautiful feature.
+Whether it’s memes, conversations, reminders, or any other situation, having those fingers ready to snap a screenshot has become a routine, and whether we are ready to admit it or not, we became dependent on this beautiful feature.

 And why shouldn’t we?
-They drastically speed up the conversation process, minimize the time spent on typing and deliver so much information with one simple procedure.
+They drastically speed up the conversion process, minimize the time spent on typing and deliver so much information with one simple procedure.

 It has a multitude of purposes when it comes to regular users and simple moments that you want to capture, but its importance in the business world is perhaps even more significant.

-In app developing for example, it’s crucial for the in-app screenshots to be edgy, alluring and give you significant information that will attract you to give it a swift download and try it out at first hand.
+In application development, for example, it’s crucial for the in-app screenshots to be edgy, alluring and give you significant information that will attract you to give it a swift download and try it out at first hand.
 Of course, the rating and the reviews of the app play a huge role, but don’t let that deceive you.

 Users want something to provoke their imagination, and there is no better way to do it than by presenting something that speaks louder than words – images.